yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01e-Advanced_CPP.md

 ```
 Now I have successfully changed the data member of `Dog` inside the `Dog`'s `const` method.

 This is the table that summarizes all the castings that we've talked about so far, and there are a lot of information in this table.
 So I hope I will not put you into sleep.
-First of all, I have grouped all the casting into two groups, one is ***object casting***, and another one is ***pointer and reference casting***, because these two are so much different from each other in terms of the behavior.
+First of all, I have grouped all the casting into two groups, one is ***object casting***, and another one is ***pointer and reference casting***, because these two are so much difference from each other in terms of the behavior.

 There are four columns.
 First one is ***Generate_Code***, it indicates whether the casting will generate a substantial vulnerable code that will get executed during one time. ***Generate_data*** indicates whether the casting will generate a different data object and saved in memory.
 Here I don't count a ***pointer*** as a data only the "pointee" counts. ***risk_level*** indicates how risky is it to the ***cast***. ***data_type*** indicates what kind of data type can the cast perform.